hihey54/acsac22_spacephish/README.md

 ## Organization

-This repository includes four main folders:
+This repository includes five main folders:

 * **documents_folder**: containing the main paper, and other supplementary documents;
 * **ml\_folder**: containing the source-code of our main experiments;
-* **preprocessing\_folder:** containing the code of our feature extractor and some attacks
+* **preprocessing\_folder:** containing the code of our feature extractor and some attacks;
 * **mlsec_folder**: containing the code of our attacks against the detectors of MLSEC;
+* **DTRAP_extention**: containing the new experiments on multiple evasion-spaces in our DTRAP paper.

 In the root folder of this repository, we have also provided a “requirements.txt” file, specifying which Python libraries were used to carry out all our experiments.
 Moreover, we also provided a document ("get\_data.md") explaining how to retrieve the data for our experiments.
 This artifact entirely runs on CPU.